-But there are several noticeable differences between Buddy and the other elves, none more obvious than the fact that he’s 6’5 and not a good toy maker.
-His father Papa Elf (hilariously played by Bob Newhart fully decked out in an elf costume and tights) decides it’s time to reveal to Buddy that he’s really a human being.
-Feeling uncertainty about where he belongs, Buddy sets out on a journey to find his real father who he learns lives in the magical world of New York City.
+But there are several noticeable differences between Buddy and his fellow elves, none more glaring than the fact that he’s 6’5 and not very good at making toys.
+His father, Papa Elf (hilariously played by Bob Newhart, fully decked out in a bright elf costume with green tights) decides it’s time to reveal to Buddy that he’s really a human being.
+Feeling uncertainty about where he truly belongs, Buddy sets out on a journey to find his real father.
+His quest takes him to the magical world of New York City.

 It’s here that the absurdity really kicks in.
 Buddy arrives in the Big Apple in full elf garb where his elf mentality immediately clashes with the concrete jungle.
 He comes face-to-face with many new and exotic things including New York cabbies, coffee shops, and the Lincoln Tunnel.
 It’s often hysterical watching Buddy’s elf sensibilities smash up against big city life.
 The fish-out-of-water script provides plenty of funny moments.
 Of course it gets a little sappy at the end, and the baked-in holiday cheer means the ending is fairly predictable.
 But that goes hand-in-hand with Christmas movies.
 You pretty much know what you’re going to get.